The Causes

 sickness prevention and treatment.
 Unlike dexamethasone (below)

-It seems to works by increasing the amount of alkali (bicarbonate)
+problem.
+It seems to works by increasing the amount of alkali

-excreted in the urine, making the blood more acidic.
-Acidifying
+(bicarbonate) excreted in the urine, making the blood more

-before and continuing for three days once the highest altitude is
+days before and continuing for three days once the highest

-reached, is effective.
-Blood concentrations of acetazolamide peak
+altitude is reached, is effective.
+Blood concentrations of

-between one to four hours after administration of the tablets.
+acetazolamide peak between one to four hours after administration

 Studies

-a dose of 250mg every eight to twelve hours before and during rapid
+at a dose of 250mg every eight to twelve hours before and

-ascent to altitude results in fewer and/or less severe symptoms
+during rapid ascent to altitude results in fewer and/or less

-(such as headache, nausea, shortness of breath, dizziness, drowsiness,
+severe symptoms (such as headache, nausea, shortness of breath,

-and fatigue) of acute mountain sickness (AMS).
-Pulmonary function
+dizziness, drowsiness, and fatigue) of acute mountain sickness

 Gradual